 Today starts the same as every other.
 You rise as early as possible, collect your deckplan and head for the first-class promenade, hoping that you’ll be the first to get there.
 It’s still dark when you arrive and you find that the deck is a little unsteadier than usual… then you notice some passengers are kicking around a large chunk of ice that seems to have fallen somehow onto the deck… but still the band plays on, and the other attendants are arriving now so there’s no time to waste!
 Arranging deckchairs is a cutthroat business, and besides, everyone knows this ship is unsinkable!

-Deckchairs On the Titanic is a themed abstract board game.
-Each round players take turns to move a deckchair, push the ice block or place their deckchair attendant.
+Deckchairs on the Titanic is a themed abstract board game.
+Each round players take turns to move a deckchair, push the ice block, or place their deckchair attendant.
 At the end of the round all the deckchairs move one space in the direction the ship is swaying, as indicated by the ship movement cards.
-You can see the next three rounds so you can try to plan ahead.
+You can see the next two rounds so you can try to plan ahead.

 The introductory game lasts for 4 or 6 rounds and takes 15-20 minutes, with the full game being 20-30 minutes.

 The seemingly simple prospect of getting moving your deckchairs to the right places to score points is confusingly complex in practice.
 This is a medium weight puzzler, which comes alive through the player interactions with the ice block.